websockets/ws/doc/ws.md

 This should be one of "nodebuffer", "arraybuffer" or "fragments".
 Defaults to "nodebuffer".
-Type "fragments" will emit the array of fragments as received from the sender, without copyfull concatenation, which is useful for the performance of binary protocols transfering large messages with multiple fragments.
+Type "fragments" will emit the array of fragments as received from the sender, without copyfull concatenation, which is useful for the performance of binary protocols transferring large messages with multiple fragments.

 ### websocket.bufferedAmount